 You can make money with your body in many ways.
 My body earns money in the way that I am not ashamed of.

 Igor Kmeto and Dara Rolins sing the song Woman and Man, is there any difference in modelling for women and men or the industry offers the same conditions for everybody?

 Certainly, there are different requirements for women and men, for example – a height.
-Regarding to a modelling perception of being a man or woman, I think it is pretty the same.
+Regarding a modelling perception of being a man or woman, I think it is pretty the same.
 Stress, criticism, fake impressions but also friendships and positive thinking.
 It depends on the nature of a particular person.
 I am obviously a female, so I don’t know precisely how men see the industry.
 Nevertheless, I believe that men manage stress better than women whilst men handle criticism worse than female models.

 You are the Czech model living in Slovakia.
 How do you see a difference between the Czech and Slovak modelling, relationships and the industries?

 Well, that’s a difficult question, but I started to be much more interested in modelling after I moved to the Slovak Republic.
 Since being on my own, I had to work much harder in order to cover all my expenses considering that I didn’t want to do anything else.
 This hasn’t changed.
 However, thinking more deeply about your question, I think there is much less networking among models in the Czech Republic than in Slovakia.
 In Slovakia, girls at least pretend to be interested in others, but in the Czech Republic, they are usually very independent, for example, this girl I don’t like, so I never contact her.